Contents

 Before Starting the Review

-• Do not use generative AI tools to produce or edit the review text.
+- Do not use generative AI tools to produce or edit the review text.
 Reviewers must ensure that their reports are their own intellectual work and must not use external tools in a way that compromises confidentiality or the integrity of the review process.
+For full details regarding confidentiality, permitted uses, and reviewer responsibilities, please refer to the journal’s Artificial Intelligence Policy.

 Criteria for Manuscript Evaluation